HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Introduction

 \section{Introduction}

-Robots are increasingly prevalent in human-centric environments.
+\IEEEPARstart{R}{obots} are increasingly prevalent in human-centric environments.
 In addition to dynamic agents, real-world navigation environments usually contain static constraints such as walls, furniture, and untraversable terrains.
 In this article, we study robot navigation to a destination without colliding with humans \textbf{and} obstacles, a crucial ability for applications such as last-mile delivery and household robots.
 For example, Fig.~\ref{fig:open} shows such a navigation scenario with abundant subtle interactions among the robot, humans, and obstacles.
 These interactions are heterogeneous, dynamic, and difficult to reason, making navigation in such environments challenging.

-Rising to these challenges, previous works have explored various approaches for robot crowd navigation in constrained spaces~\cite{fox1997dynamic,van2008reciprocal,chen2019crowd}.
-However, these works typically have one of two limitations: (1) They assume agents move in an open space without obstacles~\cite{chen2017decentralized,chen2019crowd,yang2023st2}; (2) Their scene representations or navigation algorithms do not differentiate between dynamic and static obstacles, and thus the robot has difficulties taking adaptive strategies to avoid collisions~\cite{fox1997dynamic,chen2019relational,perez2021robot,liu2020decentralized}.
+While a large body of research on robot crowd navigation studies open-world navigation and ignores static obstacles~\cite{chen2019crowd,liu2023intention,wang2023navistar}, some previous works have explored various approaches for crowd navigation in constrained spaces~\cite{fox1997dynamic,van2008reciprocal,perez2021robot}.
+However, these works typically have one of two limitations: (1) They do not differentiate between dynamic and static obstacles, and thus the robot has difficulties taking adaptive strategies to avoid collisions~\cite{fox1997dynamic,chen2019relational,perez2021robot,liu2020decentralized}; (2) The representations of scene, especially static obstacles, are inefficient or redundant as inputs to the navigation algorithm.
 To address these limitations, we ask the following research question: \textit{How can a robot navigation policy represent and reason about diverse interactions in crowded and constrained environments to adaptively avoid collisions?}